Distinguished regular supercuspidal representations: Preliminaries

-\begin{remark} For the definition of regular supercuspidal representations, we use the assumption that $p\nmid \abs{\pi_1(G_\der)}$.
-Under this hypothesis, this definition coincides with its original form in \cite{kal}.
-More generally, if $p$ divides $\abs{\pi_1(G_\der)}$, an irreducible supercuspidal representation $\pi$ of $G(F)$ is called regular if its inflation to $\tilde{G}(F)$ is such so in our sense, where $\tilde{G}\ra G$ is a $z$-extension.
-In the general situation, there may exist regular supercuspidal representations which can not be constructed from Yu's construction.
-One reason that we need this assumption is that we want to apply Hakim--Murnaghan theory that is valid for tame supercuspidal representations.
+\begin{remark} The above definition of regular supercuspidal representations requires the assumption that $p\nmid \abs{\pi_1(G_\der)}$.
+More generally, if $p$ divides $\abs{\pi_1(G_\der)}$, an irreducible supercuspidal representation $\pi$ of $G(F)$ is called regular if its inflation to $\tilde{G}(F)$ is regular in the above sense, where $\tilde{G}\ra G$ is a $z$-extension.
+See \cite[\S3.7.4]{kal} for more details.
+In this situation, there may exist regular supercuspidal representations which can not be constructed from Yu's construction.
+One reason that we need the assumption $p\nmid |\pi_1(G_\der)|$ is that we want to apply Hakim--Murnaghan's result that is valid for tame supercuspidal representations.
 Another reason is that we need the existence of Howe factorizations of tame regular elliptic pairs, see Section \ref{subsubsec. tame regular elliptic pairs}. \end{remark}